 Of course, this doesn’t measure square footage or prominence or whatever.
 So it’s fair to get the feeling that Georgetown is only chains, but as a matter of head count, it definitely isn’t.

 Here’s how store variety breaks out for this year:

 This is pretty much identical to all the previous years.
-Restaurants and clothing stores dominate, which salons and interior decorating stores following closely behind.
+Restaurants and clothing stores dominate, with salons and interior decorating stores following closely behind.

-As GM said last year, living in Georgetown, you’re always steps away from over 500 restaurants, stores, salons, markets, etc. Sometimes it’s easy to forget just how many and how diverse the offerings are.
+As GM says every year, living in Georgetown, you’re always steps away from over 500 restaurants, stores, salons, markets, etc. Sometimes it’s easy to forget just how many and how diverse the offerings are.
 Hopefully this is a good reminder.